-There is an Initial Fee of up to £33 per month from your first six Monthly Payments to the Debt Management Plan.
-This is in addition to the Monthly Management Charge, however your fees will never exceed 50% of any Monthly Payment to the Debt Management Plan, so this may be reduced.
-There is a monthly management charge which is a set amount of £23.50 per month plus £4.50 per debt (£100 maximum).
-This charge is made on distribution to creditors starting from month one.
+There is an Initial Fee of 49% of your monthly payment per month for your first six Monthly Payments to the Debt Management Plan subject to maximum of £200.
+Your fees will never exceed 50% of any monthly payment.
+From your seventh payment there is a monthly management charge which is 23.50% of your monthly payment subject to a minimum fee of £39.50 and maximum £100.
+This charge is made on distribution to creditors starting from month seven.
 The total charges will never exceed 50% of your monthly payment.

 As a company we pride ourselves on being open and honest about our fees and services.
 The fees shown include all services regarding bank transfers, reviews of the plan and any variations to the plan.
 Your monthly management fee pays for all of the ongoing work needed to make your plan succeed, including:

 • Agreeing a personal monthly budget with you and creating an income and expenditure statement.

 • Calculating your monthly payments; negotiating with each of your lenders to agree to the payment plan and requesting that they freeze interest and charges.

 • Administration and preparation of your monthly payment plan.

 • Setting up of repayment schedules with each of the lenders.

 • Distributing payments to each of your creditors.